pawelb0/mdqy/README.md

 Default is `auto`:

-- stdout is a terminal + `tty` feature compiled in → render via mdcat
+- stdout is a terminal + `tty` feature compiled in → render
 - stdout is piped → raw markdown (Node results) or JSON (scalars)

 Override with `--output md | json | tty | text`.